 Other clients prefer to focus on specific concerns, collaborating together on a work plan or agenda and then seeking solutions and working towards their goals.
 CBT (cognitive behavioural therapy), which works towards developing ways of coping with or changing negative thought patterns or behaviours, can often be very helpful in this and many of my clients have found it useful to collaborate and discuss ways forward in their sessions.
 This is always done with small 'bite-size' moves, always with a view to making it realistic and achievable.

 Sometimes, clients will identify unhelpful lifestyle habits or patterns, such as how their diet affects their mood, getting insufficient sleep or other stressful factors in their lives, and then work gradually toward making small changes to their self-care, understanding more about how to help themselves feel better both mentally and physically.

 Many clients simply need a regular, trustworthy, safe and private space to speak and be heard without judgement or criticism, with an opportunity to learn and make sense of their experiences.

 Ultimately, I strive to provide all of my clients with a warm and confidential space, always allowing them to guide me in providing the right kind of support and information they might need; assisting them to work through their specific problems in a way that feels right to them.

 Training, qualifications & experience

 I hold a Master's degree in counselling (for which I was awarded a distinction in 2012) as well as my initial Post Graduate Diploma in the person-centred approach to counselling in 2003.
-In addition, I am an accredited member of the BACP, also on the BACP register and a member of the BABCP.
+In addition, I am an accredited member of the BACP and on the BACP register of counsellors and psychotherapists.

-I have also completed a certificate in CBT (cognitive behavioural therapy) as well as other training including couples therapy; work around cultural and diversity issues - including lesbian, gay and bisexual issues (a gay affirmative approach); trans issues; HIV and current developments; and my own personal development.
+I have also completed a certificate in CBT (cognitive behavioural therapy) as well as other training such as couples therapy; work around cultural and diversity issues - including lesbian, gay and bisexual issues (a gay affirmative approach); trans issues; HIV and current developments; and my own personal development.